Airat Ichmouratov: Conductor

-Ichmouratov's first conducting job, after obtaining his doctorate degree in Orchestra Conducting at the University of Montreal (2005), was with chamber orchestra Les Violons du Roy in Quebec City, where he was assistant conductor of specialist in Baroque and Classical repertoire, Canadian conductor Bernard Labadie.
-Les Violons du Roy's Concert on 5 December 2008 "Russian Impressions" under Ichmouratov's direction, which also presented the world premiere of his own Cello Concerto, won the Opus Prize in the category – best Concert of the Year.
+After earning his doctorate in orchestral conducting from the University of Montreal in 2005, Ichmouratov took his first conducting position with the chamber orchestra Les Violons du Roy in Quebec City, serving as assistant conductor to Bernard Labadie, a specialist in Baroque and Classical repertoire.
+Les Violons du Roy’s concert Russian Impressions on 5 December 2008, conducted by Ichmouratov and featuring the world premiere of his Cello Concerto, won the Opus Prize for Best Concert of the Year.
 Ichmouratov was appointed resident conductor of the Quebec Symphony Orchestra from 2009 until 2011, where he assisted Israeli conductor and composer Yoav Talmi.

-In 2011, replacing Yuli Turovsky at short notice, Ichmouratov conducted I Musici de Montréal Chamber Orchestra on tour in USA, Brazil, and Peru.
+In 2011, Ichmouratov replaced Yuli Turovsky on short notice to conduct the I Musici de Montréal Chamber Orchestra on tour in USA, Brazil, and Peru.
 During 2018–2021 Ichmouratov served as composer and conductor in residence with Longueuil Symphony Orchestra.
-He appeared as guest conductor with multiple orchestras around the world including Izmir State Symphony Orchestra (Turkey), Free State Symphony Orchestra (South Africa), Tatarstan National Symphony Orchestra (Russia), National Arts Centre Orchestra, Orchestre Métropolitain, and Les Grand Ballets Canadiens (Canada).
+He has appeared as a guest conductor with several orchestras worldwide, including Izmir State Symphony Orchestra (Turkey), Free State Symphony Orchestra (South Africa), Tatarstan National Symphony Orchestra (Russia), National Arts Centre Orchestra, Orchestre Métropolitain, and Les Grand Ballets Canadiens (Canada).
 In May 2022, Ichmouratov conducted London Symphony Orchestra during the recording of his own Piano and Viola Concertos for Chandos Records.